chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

       <%= config_content %>
       EOP

-   Beneath it, add the following, replacing ``rubygems.example.com`` with the URL of your Gem mirror:
+   Beneath it, add the following, replacing ``gems.example.com`` with the URL of your gem mirror:

    .. code-block:: ruby